-Loaded with caramelized onions, potatoes, and dill, these flaky buttermilk biscuits are exceptional on their own or used to make delicious breakfast sandwiches!
+Loaded with caramelized onions, potatoes, and dill, this old fashioned biscuit recipe is exceptional as-is or used to make delicious breakfast sandwiches!

 The biscuits are quickly disappearing from our freezer.
 I made two batches this week, thinking they would last us a while.
 Well, I ate one immediately out of the oven, covered in butter.
 Amazing.
 The next morning I made a breakfast sandwich with another biscuit.
 Insanely satisfying.
 And the following day I picked a batch of Swiss chard from the garden, sautéed them in a bit of olive oil, and made open-faced biscuit sandwiches with chard and poached eggs.
 I can’t get enough of these biscuits! (*Said in my best Jerry Seinfeld impersonation.)